 Revenue Recognition - Operating revenues are recognized when transit service is provided.
 Monthly tickets and annual passes are sold for revenue service, including bus and rail operations.
-An estimate of unused tickets and passes is recorded as deferred transit revenue and is included in the unearned revenue and other liabilities line item in the accompanying statements of net assets.
+An estimate of unused tickets and passes is recorded as unearned transit revenue and is included in the unearned revenue and other liabilities line item in the accompanying Statements of Net Position.